 Make the Greek Chicken Marinade Recipe & Grill

 Mix.
 Use the shred side of a box greater to grate the onion.
 Add the cloves garlic (minced) and freshly squeezed lemon juice, then the oregano, salt and pepper and extra virgin olive oil.
 Whisk everything together in a bowl and let stand for a couple of minutes for the ingredients to imbibe each other.

 Marinate.
 Coat the surface of the chicken thighs really well.
 The marinade will behave more like a paste than a liquid and the juices of the onion will become well absorbed by the dark meat.
 Marinate refrigerated overnight for best results, but 4 to 6 hours will also work nicely.

 Grill.
 Preheat your grill to hot (or a grilling pan over a hot stove).
 Place the marinated chicken thighs over direct heat (medium-high heat to high) and grill with the lid closed.

 How Long to Grill Boneless Chicken Thighs – Instructions

-Over the direct heat of a hot grill it generally takes 5 to 6 minutes per side or a total of about 12 minutes.
+Grilling boneless chicken thighs over the direct heat of a hot grill generally takes 5 to 6 minutes per side or a total of about 12 minutes.
 The lid of the grill must remain closed to maintain the temperature.
 Chicken is safe to eat once the internal temperature reaches 165 F when measured with a food thermometer in the thickest part of the thighs.
 That being said, when grilling boneless skinless chicken thighs we like to go up to 170 F.